 To capitalize on the notoriety of the venue, the particular aggressive branding of the band, to get some headlines, Rubin had all his high school buddies in the audience, where they staged a brawl after the second song in the set.
 His dad, who was an auxiliary police officer out on Long Island, was there in uniform, and his job was to make a show, pretend to get into the middle of the fight to break it up.
-In other words, just like wrestling matches on TV.
-Or LARPs — live-action role players, to put on a show people would remember.
+In other words, just like wrestling matches on TV, or LARPs — live-action role play — to put on a show people would remember.

 It’s about Good vs. Evil.